-Our one disappointment is that President Dwight D. Eisenhower could not accept our invitation as speaker of the day and be with us, but he did send his personal greetings and complimentary statements with best wishes in a telegram, which was printed in The Banner.
+Our one disappointment is that President Dwight D. Elsenhows could not accept our invitation as speaker of the day and be with us being the send his personal greetings and complimentary statements with being being in a telegram, which was printed in The Banner.

 California did a great and lasting service to our highway project and to the perpetuation of the memory of the Grand Army Comrades.
-The monument is situated where no less than a million people will see it every month, according to information obtained from the Chamber of Commerce,
+The monument is situated where no less than a million people will see it every month, according to information obtained from the Chamber of Commerce.

-Due to the magnitude of the job of conducting the Stamp Issue project and building the Monument and arranging the dedication as a nation-wide event, some phases of our highway project had to be neglected this year, but let it be hoped that whoever is in charge the coming year will see to it well that the work is carried forward to the end that through the years we may attain greater heights and each year do a better and greater job thereby emulating the name of the GRAND ARMY OF THE REPUBLIC.
+Due to the magnitude of the job of conducting the Stamp Issue project and building the Monument and arranging the dedication as a nation-wide event, some phases of our highway project had to be neglected this year but let it be hoped that whoever is in charge the coming year will see well that the work is carried forward to the end that through the years we may attain greater heights and each year do a better and thereby emulating the name of the GRAND ARMY OF THE